Hamcha/lumaupdate/README.md

-# ARN Updater
+# Luma3DS Updater

+Formerly known as "ARN Updater"

-A `arm9loaderhax.bin` updater for AuReiNand as a 3DS homebrew (no more SD swaps!)
+A `arm9loaderhax.bin` updater for Luma3DS (formerly AuReiNand) as a 3DS homebrew (no more SD swaps!)

 ## Requirements